CForrest97/palindrome-game/README.md

 ## Overview

 > A simple web app to handle playing the `Palindrome Game`.
-I focused on using [Clean Code](https://gist.github.com/wojteklu/73c6914cc446146b8b533c0988cf8d29) in order to create readable code that is maintainable.
 >
 > Some of the developer tools used throughout this app:
 >